 where $E_{ij}=y_i\tensor x_j$ as above is an element in $\gl_n$ for all $i,j$.
 Using the integral formula \eqref{eq-kappa-int} for $\kappa$, we obtain

 as desired. \end{proof}

-In the following we want to find an even more explicit expression for $D^2$ in terms of polynomials derived from $\tixi$, which will allow us to prove that $D$ satisfies the Parthasarathy condition and hence $\Hcal_\xi$ is a Barbasch-Sahi algebra.
+In the following, we want to find an even more explicit expression for $D^2$ in terms of polynomials derived from $\tixi$, which will allow us to prove that $D$ satisfies the Parthasarathy condition and hence $\Hcal_\xi$ is a Barbasch--Sahi algebra.
 We need some auxiliary lemmas.